mui/material-ui/docs/data/material/components/grid2/grid2.md

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}

-The `Grid` component works well for a layout with known columns.
-The columns can be configured in multple breakpoints which you have to specify the column span of each child.
+The `Grid` component works well for a layout with a known number of columns.
+The columns can be configured with multiple breakpoints to specify the column span of each child.

 ## How it works

 The grid system is implemented with the `Grid` component:

-- It uses [CSS's Flexible Box module](https://www.w3.org/TR/css-flexbox-1/) for high flexibility.
+- It uses [CSS Flexbox](https://www.w3.org/TR/css-flexbox-1/) (rather than CSS Grid) for high flexibility.
 - The grid is always a flex item.
-Use the `container` prop to add flex container to it.
+Use the `container` prop to add a flex container.
 - Item widths are set in percentages, so they're always fluid and sized relative to their parent element.
 - There are five default grid breakpoints: xs, sm, md, lg, and xl.
 If you need custom breakpoints, check out [custom breakpoints grid](#custom-breakpoints).
-- Integer values can be given to each breakpoint, indicating how many of the 12 available columns are occupied by the component when the viewport width satisfies the [breakpoint constraints](/material-ui/customization/breakpoints/#default-breakpoints).
+- You can give integer values for each breakpoint, to indicate how many of the 12 available columns are occupied by the component when the viewport width satisfies the [breakpoint constraints](/material-ui/customization/breakpoints/#default-breakpoints).
-- It uses negative margin and padding technique to create [gap-like](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) between children.
+- It uses negative margins and padding to create gaps between children, which behave similarly to [the `gap` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/gap).
-- It **does not** have the concept of rows.
-Meaning, you can't make the children span to multiple rows.
-If you need to do that, we recommend to use [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) instead.
+- It does _not_ support row spanning.
+Children elements cannot span multiple rows.
+We recommend using [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) if you need this functionality.
-- It **does not** offer auto-placement children feature.
-It will try to fit the children one by one and if there is not enough space, the rest of the children will start on the next line and so on.
-If you need the auto-placement feature, we recommend to use [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Auto-placement_in_CSS_Grid_Layout) instead.
+- It does _not_ automatically place children.
+It will try to fit the children one by one, and if there is not enough space, the rest of the children will start on the next line, and so on.
+If you need auto-placement, we recommend using [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Auto-placement_in_CSS_Grid_Layout) instead.

 :::warning
-⚠️ The `Grid` component shouldn't be confused with a data grid; it is closer to a layout grid.
-For a data grid head to [the `DataGrid` component](/x/react-data-grid/).
+The `Grid` component is a _layout_ grid, not a _data_ grid.
+If you need a data grid, check out [the MUI X `DataGrid` component](/x/react-data-grid/).
 :::

 ## What's changed

-We build Grid v2 from scratch in order to:
+We built `Grid` v2 from scratch in order to:

 - Fix [known issues](https://github.com/mui/material-ui/pull/32746) introduced in Material UI v5.
-- Simplify the logic with CSS variables which removes unnecessary `item` prop and reduce CSS specificity.
+- Simplify the logic with CSS variables, removing the unnecessary `item` prop and reducing CSS specificity.
 - Introduce a proper fix for [preventing a scrollbar](#prevent-scrollbar) by switching between negative margin approaches.
-- Equally set negative margin on all sides of the grid container by default.
+- Set negative margins of equal size on all sides of the grid container by default.

-Changing Grid from v1 to v2 is considered a breaking change, please follow a [migration guide](/material-ui/migration/migration-grid-v2/) for more details.
+Updating the `Grid` from v1 to v2 is a breaking change.
+Visit the [Grid v2 migration guide](/material-ui/migration/migration-grid-v2/) for more details.

 :::info
-In the next major release of Material UI, we will make the Grid v2 stable and deprecate the v1.
+In the next major release of Material UI, Grid v2 will be stable and v1 will be deprecated.
 :::

 ## Fluid grids